paper-leaf/alton/README.md

 </section>
 <footer class="footer" style="height:500px;"></footer>
 ```
-Next add the following where you want to call it.
+Next add the following JavaScript where you want to call it.
 Note: **If you don't want errors to occur, only run the script on the page where scrolling occurs**
 ```
 $(document).scrollJack({
 	fullSlideClass: 'full',